orizens/Backbone.Safe/README.md

 The concept for Backbone.Safe has been created while the developing the [Echoes Player project](https://github.com/orizens/echoes).

 ## Usage
-The latest update to Backbone.Safe allows one to define safe with a non distructive defition using a key as such:
+The latest update to Backbone.Safe allows one to define safe with a non distructive definition using a key as such:
 ```javascript
 var UserProfile = Backbone.Model.extend({
 	safe: {